Fourth through Sixth Grade Education

 Fourth grade - Marine and Island Ecosystems of the Gulf of California

 The fourth grade program was initiated in 2003 through a partnership with the Federal Gulf Island Reserve of the Commission for National Protected Areas (CONANP).
 The curriculum has been adapted by the EEP over the years to create an extensive program delivered weekly over the course of the entire school year.
 Students expand their understanding of the ecology and conservation of the globally unique and important marine and island ecosystems of the region through art projects, creative writing, and experiential and cooperative activities.
+At the end of the year the students participate in a guide visit to Kino Bay Center and reinforce the knowledge about the local ecology.

 Sixth grade - Regional Ecology